Trucking, Father/Son Time

 Son position

-Hours later I arrived near my destination and rolled back in the sleeper for a few hours sleep, it was then that I learned that sleeping with my son was like sleeping while an angry forklift driver was loading your trailer – after several hours of this punishment, I wearily climbed from the sleeper and onto the driver’s seat.
-My son remained undisturbed.
+Hours later I arrived at an old truck-stop near my destination and rolled back in the sleeper for a few hours sleep – it was then that I found that sleeping in the same bunk with my son was like resting as an angry forklift driver loaded your trailer (the rig lurches with each forklift pass).
+After several hours of this punishment I wearily climbed from the sleeper and slid back onto the driver’s seat; – my son remained undisturbed.

-In a short while we found the packing house and backed the trailer up against the loading dock; now, once again I would try for some rest.
+It was still early when we located the packing house and backed the trailer against the loading dock; once again I would try to rest.

-After all the rest the boy had, he felt just fine and decided to explore.
-The area was rural and I felt that it wouldn’t be much different than I had done years before, so after reminding him to be careful and to remain close I settled back into the sleeper for some much needed sleep.
+Well rested, the boy felt just fine and decided to explore.
+The area was rural and I figured that it wouldn’t be much different than I had done years before – so after reminding him to be careful and to remain close I settled back into the sleeper for some much needed zzzzz’s.
+Through-out the next few hours the boy continually pulled his 150 pound frame up and down the cab getting in, slamming the door, just to climb out before repeating the motion all over again.
+For me and once again, sound sleep was a loosing battle.
+Again I reminded myself that this time was for him; so I just laid there – and accepted ‘rest.’

-Soon the truck lurched with the feel of a real fork-lift, loading the trailer – so much for any rest.
+Soon the truck lurched with the feel of the packing house fork-lift and the first pallet of tomatoes, so much for rest now.

 .